Icelandic nature is truly of high global importance.

 National Parks are one of the focus areas of a Nordic project (NatNorth) Iceland launched in 2019 aimed at increasing knowledge and sharing experience of the connection between tourism and national parks and other nature conservation areas in the North.
 Emphasis is on formulating policy, arrangements for controlling visitor numbers, dissemination of information to travellers, infrastructure development including renewable energy transition in transportation, certification and operations, and other arrangements in national parks.

 Icelandic authorities participate in various international platforms regarding protected areas.
 For example, the Vatnajökull National Park and the Environment Agency are members of the Europark federation, which is a network for Europe’s natural and cultural heritage.
-Another example is the cooperation between the Ministry for the Environment and Natural Resources and its Park agencies and the United States National Park Service which aims at sharing resources, ideas, policies, management strategies, ranger activities, and safety and risk management tools.
+Another example is the cooperation between the Ministry of the Environment, Energy and Climate and its Park agencies and the United States National Park Service which aims at sharing resources, ideas, policies, management strategies, ranger activities, and safety and risk management tools.